Kirvil Odden Sundsfjord: Career

-Odden hails from Notodden and started her career in SK Snøgg.
+Odden hails from Notodden Municipality and started her career in SK Snøgg.
 Concurrently with her football career in the Third Division, she competed on national level in age-specific track and field, mostly high jump, shot put and discus throw.
 In her late teenages, she moved to Oslo and had spells in Røa IL and Kolbotn IL before returning to Røa in 2014.
 She became Røa's first choice in 2017 following the retirement of Silje Vesterbekkmo.
 Odden was selected as team captain ahead of the 2018 season.

 However, after the 2019 season she had lost motivation to continue, and terminated her contract.
 She agreed to move to city rivals Lyn.
 She became club captain here as well, in 2021.

 In 2022 Odden was contacted and signed by Italian club Sampdoria.
 She played 5 Serie A games for Sampdoria.
 The club fell into economic disarray in 2023, allegedly with months of unpaid wages.
 She returned to Lyn during the summer 2023 transfer window.